 Knowledge Network Portal in SAP

 As alternate access to the HopkinsOne training courses, the Knowledge Network tab has been added to the (Hopkins One) SAP portal for staff members that have access to SAP.
-At the present time, The Knowledge Network contains only the SAP-related training courses.
-To access non-SAP related courses such as career development, new employee orientation or staff development, please refer to the MyLearning@Johnshopkins site.
-Through the Knowledge Network, you may register for the instructor-led SAP courses, or take the self-paced SAP-related e-courses.
+At the present time, the Knowledge Network contains only the SAP-related training courses.
+To access non-SAP related courses such as career development, new employee orientation, or staff development, visit the MyLearning@Johnshopkins site.
+Through the Knowledge Network, you may register for the instructor-led SAP courses or take the self-paced SAP-related e-courses.
 The Knowledge Network also provides job aids, policies and procedures, announcements on SAP topics, and links to sites such as the Controller’s Office, HR Shared Services, etc.

 The Knowledge Network has courses in the following areas of concentration: